vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

 <a name=online></a>Online DDL
 -----
-Online schema changes to MySQL tables can be non-blocking (read and write queries can occur while the schema change happens).
+Online schema changes to MySQL tables can be non-blocking (read and write queries can occur while the schema change happens) when INPLACE is used (or INSTANT or COPY).
 Options for "alter table" for online changes have been getting better and better.

-The options are
+The options are INPLACE DDL schema change (and INSTANT and COPY) are
 * LOCK
     * NONE : Permits selects and writes.
     * SHARED : Only allows selects.
     * EXCLUSIVE : All queries are blocked.
     * DEFAULT : Similar to None, allows as much queries and DML.
 * ALGORITHM
     * INSTANT : Certain actions cam be instant changes.
+This should be a fast change.
     * INPLACE : If it can't be changed instantly, then INPLACE is the next option.
-Basically changes happening without copying the entire table.
+Basically changes happen inside without copying the entire table.
+This improves speed.
-    * COPY: The entire table is copied.
+    * COPY : The entire table is copied.
 This takes the longest.
 This is MySQL's response to PT online schema change.
 Generally, it makes a new table and when the new table has all the data of the old table it switches them.

 Example: